Daniel-Kharrat/Protools-Reaper/README.md

 Also install the **ReaTeam Extensions** in the same manner

-After all the required packages finish installing, restart reaper and you'll be ready to go
+After both repositories finish installing, restart reaper and you'll be ready to go

 ## You may need to do some tweaks on different computers